On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Discussion and conclusions

 We have used parametric mass profiles derived from strong and weak-lensing shear, as well as magnification data, for a sample of 16 clusters from the CLASH survey, in order to compute the equivalent mass profile needed to produce the same gravitational field in MOND.
 This has allowed us to study possible scalings of the MOND residual missing mass in the inner parts with the observed baryonic distribution in galaxy clusters.

-Fitting a very general profile to the residual missing mass profiles, we found that its inner slope is very close to a core whilst the outer slope is sharp with typical power-law slopes between 4 and 6, in accordance with the results of \cite{Kelleher} from the hydrostatic equilibrium of hot gas in the X-COP sample.
-We also note a strong anti-correlation between the characteristic density of the residual missing mass and its scale radius, whilst the scale radius itself tends to correlate with the total hot gas mass of (the most massive) clusters.
+Fitting a very general profile to the residual missing mass profiles, we found that its inner slope is very close to a core whilst the outer slope is sharp with power-law slopes larger than 3.5, in accordance with the results of \cite{Kelleher} from the hydrostatic equilibrium of hot gas in the X-COP sample.
+We also note a strong anti-correlation between the characteristic density of the residual missing mass and its scale radius, whose normalization and slope depends on the outer slope, whilst the scale radius itself tends to correlate with the total hot gas mass of clusters.